 How to prepare vegetables correctly to optimize sulfur content?

-Sulfur level can be reduced in many vegetables when exposed to heat during cooking.
+A sulfur level can be reduced in many vegetables when exposed to heat during cooking.
 It is best to consume vegetables raw and fresh to get the highest levels of sulfur.
 However, this may be difficult and challenging for some people.
 Not everyone enjoys a lovely salad of raw onion, raw garlic, and raw broccoli.
 Maybe some do, but I am pretty sure most people will find this salad hard to eat.

 Some people prefer cooked vegetables over raw vegetables.
-I personally prefer cooked vegetables, I think they not only taste more delicious, but also likely to be more nutritious.
+I personally prefer cooked vegetables, I think they not only taste more delicious but also likely to be more nutritious.
 So how do you prepare vegetables and don’t have to miss out on all the amazing sulfur compounds?

-Steamed your broccoli is the best way to go, steaming your broccoli for three to four minutes will optimize the sulforaphne content, which makes it more bioavailable in the body than heavily cooking it.
+Steamed your broccoli is the best way to go, steaming your broccoli for three to four minutes will optimize the sulforaphane content, which makes it more bioavailable in the body than heavily cooking it.
 I prefer to steam my broccoli until it’s bright green and slightly tender on the outside and little crispy in the center.
-If you steam your broccoli too long, it will become soggy and the color will change to dull green color, which may not taste great.
+If you steam your broccoli too long, it will become soggy and the color will change to a dull green color, which may not taste great.

 Not only overcooked vegetables taste terrible, exposing them to that much heat negates any nutritional value that they might have.
 The extreme heat destroys the enzyme myrosinase, which is necessary to form sulforaphane, the powerful cancer-preventive organosulfur compound in broccoli.

-You want to avoid boiling or microwaving your broccoli past the one minute mark, as this will destroy majority of the myrosinase.
+You want to avoid boiling or microwaving your broccoli past the one minute mark, as this will destroy the majority of the myrosinase.

 If you want to boil your broccoli, blanch it in boiling water for no more than 20 to 30 seconds, then immerse it in cold water to stop the cooking process.
-You can adding myrosinase-containing food, such as mustard seed, daikon radishes, wasabi or cole slaw to the broccoli to enhance sulforaphane content even further.
+You can add myrosinase-containing food, such as mustard seed, daikon radishes, wasabi or cole slaw to the broccoli to enhance sulforaphane content even further.